ruslanzharkov/albums/README.md

 # Albums application
- This app is shop for music albums
+ This application for add interesting posts